Spoiler: Want to know what your app idea will cost? Use our Mobile App Cost Calculator

 As reported by Clutch, development time estimates can vary wildly.
 Simple apps take about 250 hours to develop, while medium apps require 1,000 hours, and complex apps clock in at about 5,000 hours.
 The hourly rate for a standard mobile app developer ranges from $100 to $150 per hour, providing a cost estimate of $25,000 to $37,500 for a simple app, $100,000 to $150,000 for a medium app, and $500,000 to $750,000 for a complex app.

 Just like any marketing campaign, dissemination of your app through the proper channels is paramount to your success in the market, and because of this, it’s important to consider the cost and methods of delivering your app to your customers.
 Delivery methods can include the following:

 - Game center

-Integrating an app with Apple’s Games Center is generally easy, provided you follow the rules carefully.
-The initial cost for adding an app to Game Center is about $1,000.
-Apple also keeps 30% of each sale and charges $99 per year to list an app on Game Center.
+Integrating your app with Apple’s Game Center is a relatively straightforward process, provided you follow the rules carefully.
+Initial costs for adding your app to the Game Center totals about $1,000.
+Apple will keep 30% of each sale, and charges $99 per year to list your app in the Game Center.

-In-app purchasing allows users to buy full versions of apps and new content for existing apps.
-Cost factors include the price of the app and whether the entire content is available in a single app.
+In-app purchasing gives your users the ability to buy full versions of apps and new content for existing apps.
+Cost factors include the price of your app, and whether the entire content is available in a single app.
 The cost of in-app purchasing is between $1,000 and $3,000.

 Now that you know how much it costs to make a mobile app, do you think you are ready?

-The development costs for every mobile app will be different – even apps that are identical could vary in cost based on resources available, a timeline to launch and more.
-Take our survey to see if you’re ready.
-We’ll grade your responses and give you a score to determine how ready YOU are for a mobile application development project.
+Want a personalized cost assessment based on your needs and vision?
+Take our survey to see if you’re ready to start development on your app.
+We’ll analyze your responses and assign a score to determine how ready you are for a mobile application development project.